cumulus-digital/cmls-player/README.md

 ## `<cmls-player>` tag

 Available `<cmls-player>` attributes are as follows.
-All attributes of this element are optional, defaults are shown in parentheses.
+Unless specified, all attributes of this element are optional, and defaults are shown in parentheses.

 * `background-color` ("#e00") CSS background color for the player button and dropdown.
 * `highlight-color` ("#000") CSS color used for hover states and other accents.
 Be aware, the highlight color is often mixed with the background-color at varying opacities.